Subham-Maity/Computer-Networking-for-Computer-Science-and-Engineering/README.md

 - **Network** : A computer network is a system that connects numerous independent computers in order to share information (data) and resources.
 The integration of computers and other different devices allows users to communicate more easily.
 A computer network is a collection of two or more computer systems that are linked together.
 A network connection can be established using either cable or wireless media.
 Hardware and software are used to connect computers and tools in any network.
 A computer network consists of various kinds of nodes.
 Servers, networking hardware, personal computers, and other specialized or general-purpose hosts can all be nodes in a computer network.
 Hostnames and network addresses are used to identify them.

-Goal Of Networking:
+**Goal Of Networking:**

-- **Ring** :
-1. Programs do not have to execute on a single system because of resource and load sharing.
+  - Programs do not have to execute on a single system because of resource and load sharing.
-1. Reduced costs – Multiple machines can share printers, tape drives, and other peripherals.
+  - Reduced costs – Multiple machines can share printers, tape drives, and other peripherals.
-1. Reliability – If one machine fails, another can take its place.
+  - Reliability – If one machine fails, another can take its place.
-1. Scalability (it’s simple to add more processors or computers)
+  - Scalability (it’s simple to add more processors or computers)
-1. Communication and mail (people living apart can work together)
+  - Communication and mail (people living apart can work together)
-1. Information Access (remote information access, access to the internet, e-mail, video conferencing, and online shopping)
+  - Information Access (remote information access, access to the internet, e-mail, video conferencing, and online shopping)
-1. Entertainment that is interactive (online games, videos, etc.)
+  - Entertainment that is interactive (online games, videos, etc.)
-1. Social Networking
+  - Social Networking

 - **Network Topology** : Network topology specifies the layout of a computer network.
 It shows how devices and cables are connected to each other.